 The Siren Edge Q2 lacks both arch and lateral support.
 The shoe itself is very soft and pliable, and we could twist it around itself without too much effort.
 There is a semi-decent liner with a little bit of arch support, but because the shoe is so soft, there's no structure to the arch.
 Keep this in mind if you have bad ankles or plan to carry heavy loads.
-The Oboz Sawtooth BDry and the Lowa Renegade GTX Lo are excellent options to consider if you prefer shoes with a lot of support.
+For carrying a pack and handling rough terrain, most hikers will prefer shoes with more support.

 The Siren Edge does not have good traction on trails or rocks.
 The tread pattern is shallow, and there's not a lot of space between the lugs, causing us to slip a lot on unconsolidated trails.
 We didn't feel that secure on bare rock either.
-This did surprise us a little since the sole on the Merrell Moab 2 is one of our favorites for scrambling around on rocks.
-Look to that shoe, the Oboz Sawtooth Low BDry, or the Adidas Outdoor Terrex Swift R2 GTX if you need something that can stick to anything.
+This did surprise us a little since the soles on other Merrell shoes were much more successful for scrambling around on rocks.
+If you want a light hiking shoe for more urban adventures, the Siren will suffice, but we don't recommend it for most outdoor trails.

 This shoe uses a proprietary "M Select DRY" liner from Merrell.
 They say that it's an "impermeable membrane that seals out water," but during our submersion test, the membrane leaked through after five minutes and our feet were totally soaked by the eight-minute mark.
 While this is an extreme test that is not always indicative of real-world conditions, almost all of the other "waterproof" models in this review can pass it.
-The few that didn't include the Ahnu Montara, because of leaking in the tongue area that doesn't have a gusset, and the Ahnu Sugarpine II, which also saturated through completely.
-The Siren Edge is also cut lower than some other models, like the Oboz Sawtooth BDRY, so keep this in mind if you often hike in wet weather and need something that will keep you covered and dry.
+The Siren Edge is also cut lower than some other models, so keep this in mind if you often hike in wet weather and need something that will keep you covered and dry.

 We didn't find too many durability complaints about this shoe, and it appears to be made of quality materials; however, knowing hiking shoes well, those with a medium thickness midsole will typically last about 200-300 miles.
 With the Siren's being so thin, we worry about it packing out even sooner than "average."
 Also, within our testing period (average 20-30 miles on each model) the uppers had already relaxed a lot and lost some of their shape, so this pair received a low durability score.
-If you're looking for a sturdier all-around shoe that should last a lot longer, then any of our top scoring models, like the Adidas Outdoor Terrex Swift R2 GTX, is a better bet.
+Leather shoes tend to have the highest durability rating.

 The Siren Edge Q2 WP retails for $110.
 Frankly, this seems a little overpriced for such a minimalist shoe.
-If you like the looks of this model but don't need the waterproof liner, which didn't work so well in our tests anyways, you can save $20 and buy the version that doesn't have "WP" in its name.
-For $10 more you can purchase The North Face Hedgehog Fastpack GTX, which is a much better overall hiking shoe.
-We also preferred our Best Buy winner, the $100 Merrell Moab 2 Ventilator.
+If you like the looks of this model but don't need the waterproof liner, which didn't work so well in our tests anyway, you can save $20 and buy the version that doesn't have "WP" in its name.
+For a little more money there are a lot of great hiking shoe options that will serve you better on the trail.